Data Quality

 Reading time

-6 reasons why you should NEVER have street and house number captured in different fields in your form!
+6 reasons why you should NEVER split street- and house number!

 formular-strasse-und-hausnummer-nie-in-getrennten-feldern_header.jpg